About Dr. Castrillón

 Fernando Castrillón, Psy.D., earned a M.A. in Sociology from the University of California, where he was a National Science Foundation Graduate Research Fellow, and a Doctorate in Clinical Psychology from the California Institute of Integral Studies (CIIS).

 In addition to his private practice, he serves as Professor in the Community Mental Health Department at CIIS and is the founding Director of CIIS' The Clinic Without Walls, an innovative psychotherapy clinic serving mostly working poor and immigrant communities who would otherwise not have access to mental health services.

-His clinical, teaching, and research interests include the production of subjectivity (both human and more-than-human), psychoanalysis, community mental health, ecopsychology, poststructuralist social/cultural theory, schizoanalysis, liberatory politics, cosmology, entheogens, the impact of hypervelocity technological change on human psychology and intersubjectivity, the intersection of critical social theory and psychology, the eroticization of anxiety, contemporary approaches to the treatment of psychosis, xenopsychology, violent political movements, war, terrorism and revolution.
+His clinical, teaching, and research interests include the production of subjectivity (both human and more-than-human), psychoanalysis, community mental health, ecopsychology, poststructuralist social/cultural theory, schizoanalysis, liberatory politics, cosmology, entheogens, the impact of hypervelocity technological change on subjectivity, the intersection of critical social theory and psychoanalysis, the eroticization of anxiety/angst/anguish, contemporary approaches to the treatment of psychosis, xenopsychology, violent political movements, war, terrorism and revolution.